Rubber Product Manufacturers

 Recent Developments

-• According to the latest US Bureau of Labor Statistics data, producer prices for rubber product manufacturers were unchanged in July compared to a year ago after rising 4%% in the previous July-versus-July annual comparison.
-Industry producer prices started a steep climb in early 2021 and peaked in April last year.
-Since then, prices have been relatively flat.
-The weakness in pricing power follows a decline in shipments and sales by the plastic and rubber products industry as the manufacturing sector cooled.
-Employment by makers of rubber products shrank 3% year over year in July, while average industry wages rose 6.6% over the same period to a new high of $26.93 per hour, BLS data show.
+• According to the latest US Bureau of Labor Statistics data, producer prices for rubber product manufacturers stayed flat in September compared to a year ago after rising 3% in the previous September-versus-September annual comparison.
+Industry producer prices, which kicked off a steep climb in early 2021 and peaked in April 2023, have plateaued.
+The weakness in pricing power follows a decline in sales by the plastic and rubber products industry, which fell 11.1% year over year in the second quarter but rose 4.5% from Q1, as the manufacturing sector cooled.
+Employment by makers of rubber products shrank by 2.8% YoY in September, while average industry wages rose 6.2% over the same period to $26.76 per hour, not far from their record high in July, BLS data show.

 • Researchers at Edison Agrosciences are working to develop and commercialize natural rubber made from sunflowers, Rubber World reported in July.
 Amid rising demand, the US lacks a domestic source of natural rubber.
 Moreover, the global supply is currently sourced from a disease-susceptible tree species grown primarily in South and East Asia, which is vulnerable to tropical deforestation.
 The ample US sunflower crop has the potential to produce over 25,000 tons of natural rubber annually.
 However, the current concentration of rubber in sunflowers is too low for economical extraction.
 Edison Agrosciences recently closed on a $600,000 seed financing round to support its efforts to increase rubber concentration in each sunflower plant, thereby improving the per-acre yield, Rubber World reports.
 The funding will be used to advance R&D, increase production capabilities for customer product evaluation, and further develop the supply chain infrastructure to bring the technology to market.